ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 Sixel or `AUDIT_MUSIC_ART_PREVIEW=ansi` to force the portable ANSI renderer.

 All three renderers read the live console width and height for every image.
+While a Windows review prompt is waiting, the script polls the live viewport;
-They subtract the normal 12-column indent, a two-column right margin, and seven rows reserved for preview status, the `[A/r/v]` question, and a possible IrfanView message.
-The artwork is then enlarged or reduced without distortion to occupy the largest possible portion of every remaining console cell.
+resizing the window or changing the console font size automatically triggers a new render. `R` provides the same refresh explicitly.
+The renderers subtract the normal 12-column indent, a two-column right margin, and seven rows reserved for preview status, the expanded review question, and a possible IrfanView message.
+The artwork is enlarged or reduced without distortion to occupy the largest possible portion of every remaining console cell.
 There is no fixed `72x24` preview cap.
 Very small terminals automatically reduce the indent and reserve while preserving room for both image and prompt.
+ANSI-symbol sharpness is limited by the number of terminal character cells, so a smaller console font produces a sharper re-render; Sixel or `V=View original` remains the highest-detail option.

 Before recycling a rejected download, the script renames it to include `rejected-by-username`, for example